a8bit/EightBit-Atari-Fonts/README.md

 The starter font for all of these is based upon the hard work of [Mark Simonson](http://members.bitstream.net/marksim/atarimac/fonts.html).
 The terms of the licence he has released his Atari font under allows no modification so I had to recreate all the glyphs he drew for myself, but I have kept the layout from his font the same, the standard character set is at ASCII+0xE00, the European character set is at ASCII+$E100 and now also the Arabic character set is at ASCII+$E200.
 I have also mapped all the European and Graphics characters to their closest UTF-8 equivalents.
 I've had a go at mapping Arabic and adding Hebrew but I'd appreciate corrections.

+If you like these and want more but with better curation, DamienG has a collection of bitmapped fonts in various formats that he created by hand on his [ZX Origins](https://damieng.com/typography/zx-origins/) website, check them out!

 Font outlines (c)2018 Steve Boswell, no other copyright is expressed or implied.
 Released under the SIL Open Font License, Version 1.1